f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/api_definition_rule_add.png

 The first rule will deny all except the API.
-Enter a name in the metadata section and click **View Configuration** in the Rule Specification section.
+Enter a name in the metadata section and scroll down.

 .. figure:: assets/api_definition_rule_add_details.png